Stayin’ Alive: How to Keep your Competency Project Going

 It is important to communicate the results of your projects frequently and share the success stories.
 It is a good idea to build these in as clear and visible milestones when building out your communication plan.
 By celebrating your results, it will help create awareness for your project and create an appetite for their use.

-Set Guidelines for When to Review your Competency Profiles, Process, and Tools
+Tip 3: Set Guidelines for When to Review your Competencies, Process, and Tools

 You will want to ensure that the requirements for successful performance for each role remain up to date.
-A review of these requirements at least every two years will help to ensure that the profiles and job descriptions continue to accurately describe the critical behaviours and requirements for success.
+Review competencies and other requirements for successful performance at least every two years.
+This will help to ensure that the competency profiles and job descriptions continue to accurately describe the critical behaviours and requirements for success.
 You will also need to ensure that your tools remain up to date.
 If you update your competencies, then the tools tied to those competencies (e.g., selection tests, interview questions, catalogue of learning resources, etc.) will also need to be updated.
 Lastly, it is a good idea to conduct a program evaluation of your process (e.g., hiring, learning and development program, etc.) every few years or so to see if there is anything that can be improved.

 To learn more about best practices in using competencies, check out our Using Competencies in HR Toolkit!